Power Systems calculator

 Power Factor Penalty Calculator

-This calculator estimates power factor penalty exposure from kWh use, kW demand, billing power factor, and utility rate structure.
-A query such as 1,200 kWh/day with a per-kWh penalty still needs the kW demand and measured PF, because many utilities bill low power factor through adjusted demand, kVAR, or a surcharge rather than energy use alone.
+This calculator estimates power factor penalty exposure from kWh use, kW demand, measured PF, target PF, billing days, and the utility penalty method.
+A query such as 1,200 kWh/day still needs demand and tariff inputs, because utilities may bill low power factor through energy surcharges, adjusted demand, kVAR or kVARh charges, or percentage adders.

-Energy per-kWh screen = kWh/day x billing days x surcharge per-kWh; demand screen = kW demand ÷ PF before rate comparison.
+per-kWh screen = energy use x billing days x surcharge rate; demand screen = kW demand ÷ PF before comparing the tariff.

 Enter kWh use, kW demand, current PF, target PF, and the utility penalty method below to compare per-kWh, demand, or kVAR billing